Skip to content

 Let me be clear: thinking like an engineer doesn’t replace knowing how to code.
 They’re different things.
 I can design a system on a whiteboard, but if I can’t implement it, I depend on others to execute my vision.
 And that dependency has a cost.

-That’s why I’m learning now.
-Not to prove anything, but because the combination of systems thinking + execution ability is far more powerful than either one alone.
+The combination of systems thinking + execution ability + AI as a tool is far more powerful than any of the three alone.

 For anyone who’s been where I was